 - Date of follow up: You never want to be too forward or needy.

-- Type of link requested or acquired: Are you writing a guest post?
-Did you comment on a blog?
+- Type of link requested or acquired: Are you offering original content?
+Did you participate in a forum?
 Did the link happen organically?

 - Website domain: Yeah, you might need that one.